Fellbach: Public facilities

 In Fellbach are the State Office for salaries and benefits of Baden-Württemberg.
 Fellbach has also a notary.

 In the industrial area near the Sommerrain is a building of the Landeskriminalamt Baden-Württemberg.

 Education

 Fellbach has two gymnasiums, two Realschules, two elementary and secondary schools, four primary schools and a special school (Wichernhaus school).
 Furthermore, are located in Fellbach one of three schools for mentally and physically disabled of Rems-Murr-district, the Froebel school with kindergarten.
 There is also a municipal school of music, a youth art school and a youth technic school.

-In private ownership are the Helmut-of-Kügelgen School (Waldorf education).
+In private ownership are the Helmut-of-Kügelgen School (Waldorf education) and the SIS Swiss International School Campus Fellbach.
 The Volkshochschule Unteres Remstal is a collaborative community college of Waiblingen, Fellbach, Weinstadt and Korb.

 Things

 The Schwabenlandhalle is since 1976 the Culture and Congress Center of Fellbach.
 It hosts theater performances of tour stages.

 Likewise, the "Theater im Polygon" is native in Fellbach, which has its headquarters in Jugendhaus Fellbach.
 Also located in the district Schmiden is the revival house "Orfeo" in the vaulted cellar of the historic "Big House".